nhayward/BookLightEditorial/user/pages/01.home/columns.md

 ###### Sidebar

 !!!!!
 Curious to learn more?
-Check out these editor tips on our blog:
+See what the editors have to say on our blog:
 !!!!! * [How to Find the Right Editor for You](/blog/how-to-find-the-right-editor-for-you)
 !!!!! * [Why You Need an Editor to Self-Publish](/blog/why-you-need-an-editor-to-self-publish)
 !!!!! * [Developmental Editing - Your Book's Best Friend](/blog/developmental-editing-your-books-best-friend)